Coffee brewing methods: moka, V60, Chemex and espresso

 Brewing methods.

 The same blend can become very different cups.
-Water, pressure, time, paper, grind and gesture all change.
+Water, pressure, time, paper, grind and technique all change.
 Knowing the methods helps you choose better and serve with greater awareness.

 Before the method

-Three variables decide almost everything: grind, water and time.
+Four variables decide almost everything: grind, water, time and temperature.

 Before choosing between espresso, moka or filter, look at what they share.
-Good brewing is not a mysterious gesture: it is a precise, repeatable sequence of small adjustments.
+Good brewing is not guesswork: it is a balance of precision, raw material and small repeatable adjustments.

 Professional grinder and freshly ground coffee